Jellyfin Makes a Good Audio Server

 && [ linux, self hosting, music ] && 0 comments

 More and more people are turning to self hosting music as an alternative to streaming from Spotify.
-This is for FastTrack only!
+This is a crime against nature.

 The first question every intrepid hoster must ask themselves is of course: “Which server to choose”?